ryanallen/words-of-my-perfect-teacher/README.md

 *'khor ba 'jig*, the Buddha Krakucchanda, the first of the thousand Buddhas of the [Good Kalpa](#good-kalpa).

 ## Determination to be free
-*nges 'byung*, Skt. *nihsarana* defined as "the mind that wishes to achieve liberation from [saṃsāra](#saṃsāra)."
+*nges 'byung*, Skt. *nihsaraṇa* defined as "the mind that wishes to achieve liberation from [saṃsāra](#saṃsāra)."
 This term is often translated as "renunciation."

 ## Devadatta
 *lhas byin*, a cousin of the [Buddha](#buddha), whose jealousy prevented him from deriving any benefit from the teachings.